rackycz/yii3web/README.md

     - /bearer = tests if the correct bearer token is in the POST request
         - Use the "Bearer Token" Auth Type in Postman on the Authorization tab.
 - Enabled step debugging via xDebug
-- The first attempt at the user-CRUD implemented.
-Only routes index & view work.
+- User-CRUD implemented + CSRF
 - Font Awesome added (via CDN)
-- GridView used to display list of users
+- GridView used to display list of users. (pagesize = 1)
+- Both technologies `ActiveRecord` and `QueryBuilder + Repository` are used when updating user for comparison.

 TODO: